76 Sights in Bucharest, Romania (with Map and Images)

 Mărcuța Church is a Romanian Orthodox church in Bucharest, Romania on the east side of the Pantelimon district.
 Built in 1587, it is one of the oldest structures still in use today in Romania.
 In the past the church served the Mărcuța Monastery which was situated on the outskirts of the city.

-The Romanit Palace, the headquarters of the Museum of Art Collections, located on Calea Victoriei at number 111, is a representative building of Bucharest from the 19th century, raised by the boyar C. Faca, at the corner formed by Calea Victoriei with Calea Griviței.
+The Romanit Palace, the headquarters of the Museum of Art Collections, located on Calea Victoriei at number 111, is a representative building of Bucharest in the nineteenth century, erected by the boyar C. Faca, at the corner formed by Calea Victoriei and Calea Griviței.

 The Capitol Summer Theater in Bucharest was built at the beginning of the twentieth century (1916) according to the plans of the architect Nicolae Nenciulescu.
 Originally called the "Alhambra Summer Theatre", it is classified as a historical monument.